IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Returns a list of fields that have changed between 2 Dataset versions within the Metadata and Terms of Access.
 Also includes the files that have been added or removed as well as files that have been modified.
+When compare includes an unpublished/draft version the api token must be associated with a user having view unpublished privileges
+An error will be returned if VERSION0 was not created before VERSION1

 .. code-block:: bash

   export SERVER_URL=https://demo.dataverse.org